opengisch/QField-docs/documentation/how-to/advanced-how-tos/cogo-framework.en.md

 - Point at intersection of two circles
 - Point by distance/angle [to another point]

+!!!
+Prepare Workflow

+    1. Open the QField project.
+    2. Select digitize mode from the active QField project settings and layers view to enable editing tools within the selected layer of the QField project.
+    3. Dismiss the active QField project settings and layers view to access the QField project map view.
+    4. Expand the editing tools menu overlay from the active QField project map view by tapping on the pencil-and-gear icon.
+    5. Enable visibility of the Coordinate Geometry (COGO) tool overlay by selecting the 'drafting compass icon' button from the editing tools menu overlay.

-In the following sections, each option will be described and a detailed step-by-step introduction will be outlined.
+In the following sections, each option will be described as continuing the above Prepare Workflow steps and a detailed step-by-step introduction will be outlined.

 ### Point by XY[Z]